wasi-shah/Docker-AKS/YAML Templates/Yaml Basics/Readme.md

 # Add your comments here

 ```
+## Adding multiple files together
+Use '---' three dashes to create a separation.
+Contents before and after '---' will be treated as different files and executed in sequence.

 ## Key-Value Pairs
 * Space after the colon is mandatory to differentiate key and value
 ```